 The Hebrew University of Jerusalem

 Syllabus

 Using Exact Sciences Modeling Tools to Understand Social Phenomena - 55772

-Last update 09-08-2016
+Last update 28-10-2023

 HU Credits: 3

 Degree/Cycle: 2nd degree (Master)

-Responsible Department: business administration
+Responsible Department: Business Administration

 Academic year: 0

 Semester: 2nd Semester

 Teaching Languages: Hebrew

 Campus: E. Safra

 Course/Module Coordinator: Dr. Renana Peres

 Coordinator Email: peresren@huji.ac.il

 Coordinator Office Hours: by appointment

-Teaching Staff:

-Dr. Renana Peres
+Teaching Staff: Prof Renana Peres

 Course/Module description:

 What is the conceptual connection between ferromagnetism and formation of social norms?
 How do musical genres emerge and evolve?
 If you are an entrepreneur who wants to allocate a given advertising budget over time, what will be the best way to do it?
 What collaborations are more likely to lead to success?
 What can create a stock market bubble?
 Computational social studies - the use of modeling tools used by exact scientists to understand social phenomena is one of the most intriguing trends in the scientific landscape these days.
 The goal of the course is to give students a sneak peak into this exciting world, and show them how modelling skills and techniques from exact sciences can be used to better understand social phenomena.
 Course/Module aims:

 In this course we will go over several classes of social phenomena: the formation of social norms, stock market bubbles, political movements, organizational collaboration, resource allocation, and the evolution of cultural phenomena.
 For each of these social phenomena, we will learn how modeling tools from exact sciences can be used to gain insights to it.

-Learning outcomes - On successful completion of this module, students should be able to:

-This course is intended to

-- Familiarize students with the concepts of modeling. - •Introduce students to intriguing social phenomena that can be modeled. - Present students with the state-of-the art methods for modeling these phenomena - Expose students to research literature on these topics. - Give students the chance to experience hand-on with modeling social phenomena of interest.
+Learning outcomes - On successful completion of this module, students should be able to: This course is intended to - Familiarize students with the concepts of modeling. - •Introduce students to intriguing social phenomena that can be modeled. - •Present students with the state-of-the art methods for modeling these phenomena •Expose students to research literature on these topics. - •Expose students to research literature on these topics.

-Attendance requirements(%):

-Teaching arrangement and method of instruction: The course will combine oral lectures, homework assignments, and reading.

-Course/Module Content:

-1. Introduction

-Opening problem

-Principles of modeling

-Modeling social phenomena

-2. Theoretical tools

-Basic assumptions of social systems and individual decision making:

-Bounded rationality

-Trial and error

-Social influence, signaling and contagion

-Connectivity

-Broken symmetry

-3. Norm Creation

-Topic: The creation and enforcement of social norms

-4. Political and Social movements

-Topic:

-Modeling political opinion formation, riots, strikes, migration waves, and other sociopolitical events.

-5. Stock market behaviours

-Bubbles

-Synchronicity

-Fads and herding

-6. Formation of societies and cities

-Explaining the formation of cities

-Minority clustering and its implications

-Immigration waves and their implications

-7. Cultural phenomena

-The emergence and evolutions of Genres Trends in popular music - the day the music died?
-Music and software piracy

-8. Organizational dynamics

-Organizational rivalry and collaboration

-Relationships with suppliers, distributors and joint venture partners (the focus is on the impact of social interactions among consumers on the firm's decision making in these topics).

-9. New Product growth

-Bass model - Using diffusion equations to model new product growth Agent based modeling.
+•Give students the chance to experience hand-on with modeling social phenomena of interest.
+Attendance requirements(%): 100 Teaching arrangement and method of instruction: The course will combine oral lectures, homework assignments, and reading.
+Course/Module Content: 1.
+Introduction Topics: Opening problem Principles of modeling Modeling social phenomena 2.
+Theoretical tools Topics: Basic assumptions of social systems and individual decision making: Bounded rationality Trial and error Social influence, signaling and contagion Connectivity Broken symmetry 3.
+Norm Creation Topic: The creation and enforcement of social norms 4.
+Political and Social movements Topic: Modeling political opinion formation, riots, strikes, migration waves, and other sociopolitical events.
+5. Stock market behaviours Topics: Bubbles Synchronicity Fads and herding 6.
+Formation of societies and cities Topics: Explaining the formation of cities Minority clustering and its implications Immigration waves and their implications 7.
+Cultural phenomena Topics: The emergence and evolutions of Genres Trends in popular music - the day the music died?
+Music and software piracy 8.
+Organizational dynamics Topics: Organizational rivalry and collaboration Relationships with suppliers, distributors and joint venture partners (the focus is on the impact of social interactions among consumers on the firm's decision making in these topics).
+9. New Product growth Topics: Bass model - Using diffusion equations to model new product growth Agent based modeling.
 Required Reading: